cloudfour/guides/javascript/README.md

 Use object shorthand syntax for both methods and property values.

-> ECMAScript 6 provides a concise form for defining object literal methods and properties.
+> Why?
+ECMAScript 6 provides a concise form for defining object literal methods and properties.
 This syntax can make defining complex object literals much cleaner.

 ESLint: [object-shorthand]